under a special agreement with

 You may say, "But suppose I don't like my teacher.
 Do I still have to obey her?"

 Yes, you do.
 Your teacher is in a position of authority over you and you must obey your teacher, whether or not you like that teacher.
-The Bible says, "Obey them that have the rule over you."
-Hebrews 13:17
+The Bible says, "Obey those who have the rule over you."
+(Hebrews 13:17)